ivanbgd/stock-trading-cli-with-async-streams/README.md

       with this implementation.
     - For chunk size equal 2 or 10, it is around `1.5` s.
     - For chunk size equal 128, it rises to over `13` s!
+- Using the [rayon](https://crates.io/crates/rayon) crate for parallelization keeps execution time at around `2.5` seconds without chunking symbols.
 - Thanks to the fact that the calculations performed on the data are not super-intensive, we can conclude that `async/await` can be fast enough, even though it's mostly meant for I/O.
     - Namely, the calculations are light, and we are doing a lot of them frequently.